 For Christ also died for sins once for all, the just for the unjust, so that He might bring us to God, having been put to death in the flesh, but made alive in the spirit; in which also He went and made proclamation to the spirits now in prison, who once were disobedient, when the patience of God kept waiting in the days of Noah, during the construction of the ark, in which a few, that is, eight persons, were brought safely through the water.
-(NASB) 1 Peter 3:18-20
+1 Peter 3:18-20 (NASB)

 Now it came about, when men began to multiply on the face of the land, and daughters were born to them, that the sons of God saw that the daughters of men were beautiful; and they took wives for themselves, whomever they chose.
-Genesis 6:1-2
+Genesis 6:1-2 (NASB)

 What is hell?
 There is a study at this site which discusses the difference between hell, hades, the Lake of Fire, the abyss, and others.
-If you are interested, the study is entitled, “Sheol, Hades, Hell, Paradise, & Heaven.”
+If you are interested, the study is entitled, “Heaven, Paradise, Sheol, Hell, Hades and Lake of Fire.”

 Where in the Bible are we told that Jesus descended into hell?